vipin-banka/hunk-catalog/README.md

 * Inherit your class from "IEntity" interface and implement it, this interface only demands for one string property named as Id.

 ### Create Sitecore Commerce component classes
-These will be used to store custom catalog information with sellable item and item variants inside Sitecore XC.
+These will be used to store custom information with sellable item and item variants inside Sitecore XC.

+**First Component class**

-**Component class**, see sample [here](https://github.com/vipin-banka/hunk-catalog/blob/master/engine/Plugin.Hunk.Catalog.Test/Components/SellableItemComponent.cs) for reference.
+see sample [here](https://github.com/vipin-banka/hunk-catalog/blob/master/engine/Plugin.Hunk.Catalog.Test/Components/SellableItemComponent.cs) for reference.
 ```c#
 namespace Plugin.Hunk.Catalog.Test.Components
 {